natangwe-ux/Banking-System/README.md

 # Banking-System
-Simple Banking System This is a simple command-line banking system implemented in Python.
+This is a simple command-line banking system implemented in Python.
 The system allows users to perform basic banking operations such as depositing, withdrawing, viewing account statements, creating new accounts, and listing all accounts.

 Features

 Depositar: Deposit money into your account.
 Sacar: Withdraw money from your account.
 Extrato: View account statements.